 a slightly high temperature (fever) of around 38°C (100.4°F)

 The infection is most contagious during this initial period.

-In adults, these symptoms are often accompanied by joint pain and stiffness, which may continue for several weeks or even months after the other symptoms have passed.
+Adults may also feel joint pain and stiffness.
+This may continue for several weeks or even months after the other symptoms have passed.

 Slapped cheek rash

-After a few days, a distinctive bright red rash on both cheeks (the so-called "slapped cheeks") normally appears, although adults may not get this.
+After a few days, a distinctive bright red rash on both cheeks (‘slapped cheeks’) normally appears.
+Adults may not get this.

 By the time this rash develops, the condition is no longer contagious.